craftcms/docs/docs/3.x/assets.md

 Out of the box, you can create one type of volume, “Local”.
 Local volumes represent a directory on the local web server.

-Local volumes have one setting, **File System Path**.
+Local volumes have one setting: **File System Path**.
 Use this setting to define the path to the volume’s root directory on the server.

 ::: tip
 Local volumes’ file system path can be set to an environment variable, or begin with an alias.
 See [Environmental Configuration](config/#environmental-configuration) to learn more about that.